 But in reality, “Sichuan’s basin” Chengdu is quite cloudy.
 Winter can get very dark and cold.
 Summer can be annoyingly humid.

 How is the Pollution in Chengdu?

 Pollution in winter can get hazardous for the sensitive group.
-According to 2016′ data, Chengdu just barely edged out Beijing for highest PM2.5.
+According to 2016′ data, Chengdu just barely edged out Beijing for the highest PM2.5.
 You should think twice before moving to Chengdu if you have a toddler.
-Take precautions like buying an air purifier, filters etc. Always check the air quality index (AQI) and wear masks whenever it’s necessary.
+Take precautions like buying an air purifier, filters, etc. Always check the air quality index (AQI) and wear masks whenever it’s necessary.
 Better safe than sorry.